cmeiklejohn/kubernetes-hello-world-example/Azure/Task.md

 ## Context

 You are the CEO of a stealth startup and you have just completed building a minimal viable product (MVP) of your application.
 You need to deploy a demo of this application online to show to angel investors in order to secure additional funding for your startup.
 Your application consists of a trained model based on an example data set consisting of student and employment records and it predicts job placement for engineering jobs with salary ranges.
-You have decided to deploy this application to Google Cloud Platform using Google Kubernetes Engine.
+You have decided to deploy this application to Microsoft Azure using Azure Kubernetes Service.

 Keep the context in mind during the experiment.